 This specification defines requirements for an eRouter device with a single Operator-Facing IP Interface.
 This specification defines requirements for an eRouter device with a single one or more Customer-Facing logical IP Interfaces that are not necessarily mapped one-to-one with the number of Customer-Facing ports on the eRouter.

-This specification defines SNMP [RFC 3412] and TR-069 CWMP [TR-069] as the Operator-Facing management interface options for eRouter.
+This specification defines SNMP [RFC 3412], TR-069 CWMP [TR-069] (legacy), and [TR-369] (USP) as the Operator-Facing management interface options for eRouter.

-5.1 eDOCSIS eRouter and TR-069 Architecture8
+5.1 eDOCSIS eRouter and CPE Management Architecture